 Frequency: One lesson per week for, typically, the first four weeks of the month.
 Lesson #1 (first week) will introduce the “Dance of the Month,” which will be the focal point for that month.
 Commitment to all four lessons is key to becoming comfortable with each dance, as students will build on previous lessons as they progress.

-Cost: $10 per person per lesson if the student pays for the month’s four lessons at Lesson #1 ($40 total, not refundable for missed lessons). $12 per lesson if you’d like to pay as you go.
-Cash or Check (no credit cards) made payable to Marta Pascale, accepted before the start of each class.
+Cost: $10 per person per lesson when the student pays for the month’s four lessons in advance ($40 total, not refundable for missed lessons). $12 per lesson at the door.
+Cash or check (no credit cards) made payable to Marta Pascale, accepted before the start of class.

 What to wear?
 Shoes should fit securely on your feet and allow your feet to move freely on the floor.
 Clothing should allow your legs to move freely.
 Masks are required.

 Maximum Class Size: 20 participants – first come, first served.
 Registration is strongly encouraged – priority is given to students who register using the form below.